 And then, sir, would he gripe and wring my hand,

-Cry 'O sweet creature!' and then kiss me hard,
+Cry 'O sweet creature!' then kiss me hard,

 As if he pluck'd up kisses by the roots

-Over my thigh, and sigh'd, and kiss'd; and then
+Over my thigh, and sighed, and kissed; and then

 Cried 'Cursed fate that gave thee to the Moor!'